 Sing the wondrous love of Jesus

 Sing the wondrous love of Jesus.
 Eliza E. Hewitt* (1851-1920).
 First published in Pentecostal Praises (1898).
 It is frequently known by the first line of the refrain, ‘When we all get to heaven’ (See Companion to UMH, 1993, p.
-699).
-If this line sounds over-confident, it should be remembered that the hymn came out of the post-Civil War camp meeting tradition which the author and tune-writer experienced at Ocean Grove, New Jersey (see ‘More about Jesus would I know’*).
-Carlton R. Young* has described this as follows: At Ocean Grove the author and composer viscerally, visually, and audibly experienced the thrilling, though carefully staged, anticipation of Paul’s promise to members of the...
+699): When we all get to heaven, What a day of rejoicing that will be!When we all see Jesus, We'll sing and shout the victory!
+It should be remembered that the hymn came out of the post-Civil War camp meeting tradition which the author and tune-writer experienced at Ocean Grove, New Jersey (see ‘More about Jesus would I know’*).
+Carlton R. Young* has described this as follows: At Ocean Grove the author and composer viscerally, visually, and audibly experienced...

 If you have a valid subscription to Dictionary of Hymnology, please log in to view this content.
 If you require a subscription, please click here.